- Homosexuality

 Legal recognition of non-binary gender in Georgia is not legally recognized.

-LGBT discrimination in Georgia is no protections.
+LGBT discrimination in Georgia is varies by region.

 LGBT employment discrimination in Georgia is sexual orientation and gender identity.